zedeus/nitter/README.md

 - libpcre
 - libsass
-- redis
+- redis/valkey

 To compile Nitter you need a Nim installation, see [nim-lang.org](https://nim-lang.org/install.html) for details.
 It is possible to install it system-wide or in the user directory you create below.

 To compile the scss files, you need to install `libsass`.
 On Ubuntu and Debian, you can use `libsass-dev`.

 Redis is required for caching and in the future for account info.
-It should be available on most distros as `redis` or `redis-server` (Ubuntu/Debian).
-Running it with the default config is fine, Nitter's default config is set to use the default Redis port and localhost.
+As of 2024 Redis is no longer open source, so using the fork Valkey is recommended.
+It should be available on most distros as `redis` or `redis-server` (Ubuntu/Debian), or `valkey`/`valkey-server`.
+Running it with the default config is fine, Nitter's default config is set to use the default port and localhost.

 Here's how to create a `nitter` user, clone the repo, and build the project along with the scss and md files.